IBM/kafka-quickstart-workshop/part1/README.md

 > cd kafka-2.5.1-src
 > gradle
 > gradle assemble   # This command takes a few minutes to complete

+//If gradle assemble does not work, try to run "gradle clean" and then "gradle assemble" again.
 ```

 This workshop assumes you are running a Unix-based platform like macOS or Linux and will use the scripts from the `bin` directory in the examples.
 If you are on Windows, use the scripts that are in the `bin/windows` directory.